Success Stories

 10% of the total SME financing portfolio has to be provided to women entrepreneurs, and by 2021 it has to be increased to 15%.
 To bring mobility in the cottage, micro, small and medium sector, BUILD proposed reforms to increase facilities for SME WEs.
 The SMESPD Master Circular no. 1, dated 7 January 2016, mentioned a refinancing scheme for WEs.

 BUILD recommended that up to BDT 25 lacs be lent to women entrepreneurs as a collateral-free loan.
-Accordingly, SMESPD Circular no. 1, dated 2 April 2017, reflected the following reform: Under the Refinancing Scheme of Bangladesh Bank, up to BDT 25 lacs will be provided as collateral-free loan considering their personal guarantee as collateral.
+Accordingly, SMESPD Circular no. 1, dated 2 April 2017, reflected the following reform: Under the Refinancing Scheme of Bangladesh Bank, up to BDT 25 lacs will be provided as a collateral-free loan considering their personal guarantee as collateral.

 Allocation of SME Loan and Manufacturing Portfolio Increased